Appeal allowed for additional storey creating six new flats under permitted development

 London E12 6BF

-The government has introduced new permitted development rights making it easier to add additional floors to commercial buildings and blocks of flats.
-We wrote about the new rights when they first came out.
+The government has introduced new permitted development rights to make it easier to add extra floors to certain commercial buildings and blocks of flats.
+These rights were intended to boost housing supply, particularly in built-up urban areas.

-The new permitted development rights are set out under Part 20 of the General Permitted Development Order.
-Class A of Part 20 allows extensions to detached blocks of flats.
+The relevant rights are set out in Part 20 of the General Permitted Development Order.
+Class A allows the addition of new storeys to detached blocks of flats, subject to a prior approval process that focuses on specific impacts rather than the full range of planning considerations.

-In this case, Newham Council refused prior approval on the basis that the new floor would harm living conditions at neighbouring properties by reducing light and outlook and being overbearing and creating a sense of enclosure.
+In this case, Newham Council refused prior approval for the addition of an extra floor to provide six new flats.
+The council argued that the development would harm neighbouring properties through a loss of light and outlook and by appearing overbearing and creating a sense of enclosure.

 If you prefer to email, we can be reached at info@just-planning.co.uk.